Persuade Ethically

 Receivers Expect Straightforwardness

-Receivers often are confronted with multiple claims and mountains of evidence as they evaluate persuasive attempts.
-Being able to trust information that is presented to them on face value reduces their cognitive load and helps them make decisions more readily.
+Receivers are often confronted with multiple claims and mountains of evidence as they evaluate persuasive attempts.
+Being able to trust information that is presented to them at face value reduces their cognitive load and helps them make decisions more readily.
 Therefore, they expect straightforwardness in persuasive appeals.

 Yet, unethical influencers sometimes resort to manipulation.
 Manipulation is an unethical influence technique used to induce agreement by distorting the truth.
 Here are two common types of manipulation that occur in business contexts.